 Professionals speaking at the 2022 REALTORS Legislative Meetings reported that tomorrow’s real estate industry could experience notable changes from the metaverse and blockchain technology.
 The Emerging Business Issues and Technology Forum hosted several hundred Realtors.
-The event was held to offer attendees insight regarding the latest technology trends, ones that will likely bring change to the industry.
+The event was held to offer attendees insight regarding the top real estate tech trends, ones that will likely bring change to the industry.

 Technology leaders like Jane Dzielski, the main analytical lead for Google, started the first session with a speech about data development in real estate.
 During her presentation, she confirmed that just one out of every ten households moved to a different home each year before the pandemic.
 She went on to say, “We are now seeing a ton of moving activity.
 Twenty-five percent of consumers have moved in the past two years, and 24% plan to move in the next year.”